afuous/morchat/README.md

 ## Mobile

 In `mobile/web`, run `build.sh` to produce a standalone html file `build.html` containing the mobile website.
 For testing, use `test.html` without any building necessary.

+## Push notifications

+To get push notifications working on android, first create a project in Firebase.
+Then download `google-services.json` from [here](https://console.firebase.google.com/project/_/settings/general/) and put it in `mobile/app/android/app/google-services.json`.